 The best way to track tournament ROI is to record your results every time you play.
 I recommend recording it on an excel file, a column for date, spend and earnings.
 This can easily be converted to graphs or charts over time.
 The important thing is to make a habit of recording your results every time.
-After all, the information will only be as good as the data that is entered, so be honest and accurate and it will reveal amazing insights over time.
+After all, the information will only be as good as the data that is entered.
+You must be honest and accurate and it will reveal amazing insights over time.
 If you’re not used to excel, read our poker spreadsheet article.
 We offer bespoke dashboards, updates and reports for monthly fee.

 Tracking and monitoring performance is an important part of being a serious, winning poker player can’t be overlooked.
 You need to treat your time, effort and tournament playing as an investment.
 Once you do this you will look at you can expect to yield from it.
-It doesn’t matter if you’re playing poker in Bulgaria, USA or South Africa, its only by tracking your ROI, will you understand how you are performing, whether you are playing the right games and if it is time to move up stakes.
+It doesn’t matter if you’re playing poker in Bulgaria, USA or South Africa.
+It’s only by tracking your ROI will you understand how you are performing and whether you are playing the right games and if it is time to move up stakes.
 You will also know how much money you can realistically make in the long run.

 If you have any questions about poker ROI or advice on how to implement, feel free to contact us and we will be happy to help.